Donard20/Eskwelabs-SQL-Training-for-Public-/README.md

 SQL Training from Day 1 to Day 3 for Public.

-I put my projects private from Day 4 to Day 8 because it is exercises from the [Eskwelabs](https://www.eskwelabs.com/) Data Analyst Bootcamp
+I private my projects from Day 4 to Day 8 because it is exercises from the [Eskwelabs](https://www.eskwelabs.com/) Data Analyst Bootcamp